HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 Example 2—Concatenating Table Columns

-Typically, concat is used to combine column values from a table.
-One common example is generating full names:
+Typically, CONCAT is used to combine column values from a table.
+A common example is generating full names from first_name and last_name columns:

 CREATE TABLE customers (